 To become a leader of collaboration among community partnerships to promote diversity and inclusion, heighten cultural awareness and create an environment of respect and harmony for all people.

-Diversity Training, Annual Diversity Summit, Community Forums and Collaborations, Diversity Publications, Give Respect – Get Respect Youth Program, Explore Accounting Youth Program, Explore STEM Youth Program, Corporate Diversity Roundtables, and the Be A Friend program.
+Diversity Training, Annual Diversity Summit, Community Forums and Collaborations, Diversity Publications, Give Respect – Get Respect Youth Program, Explore Accounting Youth Program, Explore STEM Youth Program, Corporate Diversity Roundtables, and the DAP Connect Program.